cloudfoundry/docs-cfcr/docs/managing/troubleshooting.md

-#Troubleshooting Kubo
+#Troubleshooting CFCR

-This topic describes how to troubleshoot commonly encountered problems with [installing](#troubleshoot-a-failed-installation) and [running](#troubleshoot-a-running-installation) Kubo.
+This topic describes how to troubleshoot commonly encountered problems with [installing](#troubleshoot-a-failed-installation) and [running](#troubleshoot-a-running-installation) Cloud Foundry Container Runtime (CFCR).

+!!! note
+  CFCR was formerly known as Kubo, and many CFCR assets described in this topic still use the Kubo name.

 ##Troubleshoot a Failed Installation